SymfonyCasts/symfony6/sfcasts/ep2-fundamentals/prod-environment.md

 Our app is currently running in the `dev` environment.
 Let's switch it to `prod`... which is what you would use on production.
 Temporarily change `APP_ENV=dev` to `prod`... then head over and refresh.
 Whoa!
 The web debug toolbar is *gone*.
-That... makes!
+That... makes sense!
 The entire web profiler bundle is *not* enabled in the `prod` environment.

 You'll also notice that the dump from our controller appears on the *top*